 Property Tax Relief for Individual Income Tax Payers

 Individual Income tax Credit provides those with low income a refund of taxes that includes property tax.
 This tax credit is one of the most important poverty reduction tools of the country (other countries use it too) as it returns important amounts paid on taxes to those who have low earnings.
-There is a high amount of uncollected tax credits from people that either do not know or will not take the trouble to fill the forms needed to collect this money.
+There is a high amount of uncollected tax credits from people that either do not know or will not take the trouble to fill out the forms needed to collect this money.
 We always suggest those with low income to resort to nonprofit organizations that can aid in the process of obtaining Individual Earned Income Tax Credit.

 Property Tax Relief for Longer Term Owners